5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	:bulb: **HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!

 4. **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
-If you use a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
+If your T530 has a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install' Section).

 5. **Digital Audio**: If you need digital Audio over HDMI/DP, disable/delete key `No-hda-gfx` from the Audio Device `PciRoot(0x0)/Pci(0x1B,0x0)`.